 Next, you need to attach the top ridge into place.
 Cut the supports from 2×4 lumber and secure them to the bottom rafters using 3 1/2″ screws.
 Use a spirit level to make sure the supports are plumb.
 Use L-brackets to enhance the rigidity of the structure.

 Building the common rafters is the next step of your backyard project.
-Cut one end of the rafters at 60 degrees.
+Cut one end of the rafters at 60 degrees (set the miter saw at 30 degrees).

 Fit the rafters to the top of the shed, making sure you place them equally-spaced.
 Use hardware to lock the rafters to the top ridge and to the top plates.